data-octo/coding-from-zero-to-hero/README.md

 ## How to use

 ### If you are a parent with good computer knowledge
+1. Have kids star and fork the GitHub repository
-1. Play course videos and pause for Q&A when needed
+2. Play course videos for teaching and pause for Q&A when needed
-2. Recap with course materials like Jupyter Notebook or textbook
+3. Recap with course materials like Jupyter Notebook or textbook
-3. Have kids practice and submit their assignment to GitHub for review
+4. Have kids practice and submit their assignment to GitHub for review

 ### If you are a parent with little computer knowledge
 It'll be better to sign up kids with a tutor who has good computer knowledge as it's important to answer their questions and address coding issues when they are learning so that they can maintain their interest and will not stop because of problems.